 John travelled to Darwin in May to perform in a relief concert to aid victims of Cyclone Tracy.
 Although extremely popular, the record buying public

-John recorded his last album for EMI, JP FARNHAM SINGS in July.
+John recorded his last album for EMI, JP Farnham Sings in July.

 In June, 1976 John did a fundraising show along with other celebrities to help Italian earthquake victims.

-EMI no longer wanted to record John, however they released ‘JOHNNY FARNHAM’S GREATEST HITS’ album to cash in on John's previous success.
+EMI no longer wanted to record John, however they released Johnny Farnham's Greatest Hits album to cash in on John's previous success.

 Festival records signed John.
 The relationship was short lived with only two singles being released.
-John really just wanted to stay home with Jill, buy a house, a car and settle down and he believed if the worst came to the worst he could survive
+John really just wanted to stay home with Jill, buy a house, a car and settle down.
+He believed if the worst came to the worst he could survive

-John approached Kenn Brodziak to take over as his manager and received a fairly regular income under Kenn's management, not enormous amounts, but consistent money.
+John approached Kenn Brodziak to take over as his manager and received a fairly regular income under Kenn's management.

 By 1977 John's career was starting to pick up, he was

-hosting 'Opportunity Knocks'and narrating the ABC wildlife series 'Survival'.
+hosting Opportunity Knocks'and narrating the ABC wildlife series Survival.

 John continued his ongoing commitment to 'good causes' by participating in the 'Yooralla Telethon’; he did two commercials, for the 'Red Cross Doorknock Appeal', and the 'Channel 10 Christmas Appeal’.

 John was performing regularly on the 'Don Lane Show' and 'Denise Drysdale Show'.
-His last performance in 1977 was the Melbourne 'Carols By Candlelight'.

 John and Jill were able to spend a lot of time together, even holidaying overseas.
 But John still couldn't get a recording contract.
 He began to feel unhappy with himself, playing the same old songs, in front of indifferent bands.
-Things were slowly going downhill, and he began to stagnate, became lazy and overweight.
-He just wasn't being fulfilled.
+Things were slowly going downhill, and he began to stagnate, he wasn't being fulfilled.
 John really wanted to sing, that's what he was, a singer.
-The only work John could

 get was acting roles.
 He appeared in a play called 'Roberta' which Kenn did not really want him to do, so he quoted an enormously high payment figure, asked for the No.1 dressing room and a part for Jill.
 It was accepted.